mstuart/graphql-workshop/README.md

 In this workshop, we are going to create a GraphQL API that integrates with an external REST API.
 We are going to create schemas and resolver functions and discover some best practices along the way.

 This workshop is broken up into steps that are separated by Git branches.
-Start with `step1` and move forward from there.
+You're likely on the `master` branch now, which has some introductions.
+After you read through the comments in `server.js`, switch to the `step1` branch and move forward from there.
+The `step1-solution` branch has the solution for `step1` and so on.

 This app relies on [graphql-yoga](https://github.com/prisma/graphql-yoga) and [merge-graphql-schemas](https://github.com/okgrow/merge-graphql-schemas).

-Let's go!

 ## Installation